welguisz/aoc2021d16fpga/README.md

 ## Directory Structure
 * verilog - The actual verilog code that will be synthesizable
 * testbench - Testbench of external devices to the verilog code that will be needed in the real world to make it
-* design_docs - The design docs for each module
+* design_docs - The design docs for each module.
+This will include the register map.

 ## Timeline Goal
 Have a working prototype of simulated in working with the BITS code for my individual problem by